Starting Your First Dictation on Android

 The Flow Bubble works in most text fields across Android, including some you might not expect:

-• Notification reply boxes: Inline reply fields in the notification shade — for example, replying to a WhatsApp message directly from a notification.
-Any text you've already typed is preserved, and your dictated text is inserted at the cursor position.
+Notification reply boxes: Inline reply fields in the notification shade — for example, replying to a WhatsApp message directly from a notification.

-• Browser address bars: The URL and search bar in Chrome, Firefox, Edge, Brave, Samsung Internet, and other supported browsers, so you can dictate URLs or searches without tapping into a separate field.
+Browser address bars: The address bar in Chrome, Firefox, Edge, Brave, Samsung Internet, Opera, and other major browsers, so you can dictate URLs or search queries directly.

-Note: The Flow Bubble does not appear in password fields, PIN fields, or numeric-only inputs, and is automatically disabled in 130+ banking and financial apps for security.
-It also won't appear if you're using an external keyboard or the soft keyboard is collapsed.
+Note: The Flow Bubble does not appear in password fields, PIN fields, or numeric-only inputs, and is automatically disabled in banking and financial apps for security.
+It also won't appear if the on-screen keyboard is not visible.

 Device-specific setup